Historical Note:

 Well, the memories of what had happened back in 1943 had been.
 There is no question about that.
 Riddle was 16 when he recorded those events in that diary.
 There is certainly no indication that he had ever taken the trouble to fish those memories out.

-But any number of memories from May–June of 1943 are not the soul fragment which turned the diary into a Horcrux.
+But no number of memories from May–June of 1943 are the soul fragment which turned the diary into a Horcrux.
 The fragment should have had its own memories.
 Later memories.
 Even if only from later in 1943.
 Hold that thought.

 • • • •